 Table of Contents

-This chapter explains how to configure an EasyAR Android project in Android Studio without using 3D engines like Unity.
+This chapter describes how to configure an EasyAR Android project in Android Studio without using 3D engines like Unity.

 • JDK 8/11/17

-• Select an EasyAR Sense release version and download
+• Select EasyAR Sense release version and download

 Note

 Not all Android devices support all features of EasyAR Sense.
-Some features require additional hardware or configurations.
-Refer to the device compatibility lists for specific features.
+Some features require additional hardware or configuration.
+Please refer to the device compatibility list for specific features.

 Import EasyAR Sense for Android

-This section explains how to import the EasyAR Sense SDK into a non-Unity Android project.
-EasyAR Sense provides Java and C++ APIs and supports Kotlin, allowing you to develop in your preferred language.
+This section describes how to import EasyAR Sense SDK in non-Unity Android projects.
+EasyAR Sense provides both Java and C++ APIs, and supports Kotlin, allowing development in your preferred language.

-Since configurations may vary across IDEs, this guide focuses on typical configurations for Android Studio + Gradle.
+Since configuration methods may vary across IDEs, this guide focuses on typical configuration using Android Studio + Gradle.

-EasyAR Sense for Android provides two API usage approaches:
+EasyAR Sense for Android provides two ways to use the API:

-When only using EasyAR's Java API, no NDK configuration is required.
+When only using EasyAR's Java API, no need to configure NDK.

-Place EasyAR.aar into app/libs/ or the directory specified by Gradle.
+Place EasyAR.aar in app/libs/ or the directory specified by Gradle.

-When you need to use EasyAR's C++ API alongside Java, you need to configure both Java dependencies and native libraries.
+When needing to use EasyAR's C++ API simultaneously, both Java dependencies and native libraries need to be configured.

 • Java layer files